hoangquangbao/Dynamic-Island-Notification/README.md

 # Dynamic-Island-Notification

-🌳 Use Xcode Version: 14 RC
+### 🌳 Use Xcode Version: 14 RC

-🌳 Notification format file to test
+### 🌳 Notification format file to test

- - Create a message.apns file with body as below:
+Create a message.apns file with body as below.
+After that drag on simulator screen while run project

   ```json
   {